Throckmorton County, Texas: Politics

 Republican Drew Springer, Jr., a businessman from Muenster in Cooke County, has represented Throckmorton County in the Texas House of Representatives since 2013.
 Springer defeated Throckmorton County rancher Trent McKnight in the Republican runoff election held on July 31, 2012.
 McKnight won 49% of the vote on May 29, 2012, and missed securing the House seat by 188 votes.

+Throckmorton County is located within District 68 of the Texas House of Representatives.
+Throckmorton County is located within District 28 of the Texas Senate.